Blueberry Bundt Cake with Lemon Glaze

 July is National Blueberry Month and to celebrate of course I had to make a cake!
-I didn’t want to make a traditional cake and after seeing this bundt cake in the current issue of Food Network Magazine, I knew it was time for me to cross off bundt cake on my baking bucket list.
+I didn’t want to make a traditional cake and after seeing this blueberry bundt cake in the current issue of Food Network Magazine, I knew it was time for me to cross off bundt cake on my baking bucket list.
 So I bought a bundt pan (shhh: I felt like a big girl!) and grabbed some fresh blueberries and gave it a try this weekend.
 I am so glad I did!!

 For you blueberry lovers, Tracey at Tracey’s Culinary Adventures is having a blueberry week (super awesome right??) starting off with this delicious blueberry-lime cream cheese pound cake (another thing on my baking bucket list: pound cake).
 Check it out!